-First, the concept of reincarnation would have been foreign to the Jewish mindset, and faithful Jews would have rejected the idea of reincarnation out of hand.
+First, Jesus’ original hearers (and Matthew’s original readers) would never have assumed Jesus’ words to refer to reincarnation.
 Besides, Elijah did not die; he was taken to heaven in a whirlwind as he rode in a chariot of fire (2 Kings 2:11).
 Arguing for a reincarnation (or a resurrection) of Elijah misses that point.
 If anything, the prophecy of the Elijah “to come” would have been viewed as Elijah’s physical return to earth from heaven.

 Second, the Bible is quite clear that John the Baptist is called “Elijah” because he came in the “spirit and power of Elijah” (Luke 1:17), not because he was Elijah in a literal sense.
 John the Baptist is the New Testament forerunner who points the way to the arrival of the Lord, just as Elijah filled that role in the Old Testament (and might again in the future—see Revelation 11).